White Coffee: Variants, Origins, Flavors, and MoreCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 With the growing popularity of specialty coffee, there’s a world of interesting coffee beverages to choose from.
 However, it can be hard to keep up sometimes.
 Don’t fret, though; that’s why we’re here!

-If you’ve been following some indie coffee circles lately, you may have come across the term “white coffee.”
-But it seems like there are about as many definitions of this drink as there are variants of coffee.
+If you’ve been following some indie coffee circles lately, you may have come across the term “white coffee” posted as the coolest new product at your local coffee shop.
+But it seems like there are about as many definitions of this coffee drink as there are variants of coffee.
 Read on for an explanation of this exciting coffee trend.

 Why the Confusion?

-With a term as simple as white coffee, it’s no wonder people have different ideas of what it is.
+With a term as simple as white coffee, it’s no wonder people have different ideas of what this coffee is.
 The reason for the disparate definitions is because light coffee drinks developed in multiple parts of the world.
-And because not everyone is creative enough to come up with “Frappuccino,” these drinks, though different, are each called white coffee.
+Because no new, creative labels like “frappuccino” have cropped up, coffee shops often leave things a little ambiguous.

-The name “white coffee” comes from the preparation of the drink itself.
-After brewing with the light-roast beans, condensed milk is added to the tan-colored coffee.
+For Malaysian white coffee, the name comes from the preparation of the drink itself.
+After brewing with the light-roast beans, the barista adds condensed milk to the tan-colored coffee.

 In order to get the flavor out of the unique beans, the grounds have to be brewed at about 200 degrees Fahrenheit.
 It’s then poured from well above the cup to help cool it down and create a nice foam.

-If you’re currently at home drinking Death Wish or the like, this subtle drink might not suit you.
+If you’re currently at home drinking Death Wish or the like, the subtle Malaysian coffee might not suit you.

 But if you’re looking for something smooth, creamy, and sweet, it’s perfect.
 The coffee flavor is rather subdued, though some people do say the flavor is purer than those muddled by other roasting/extraction processes.

-Because this is a very light roast, it’ll have a good deal more acidity than most coffees.
-It’s typically described as having an earthy or nutty flavor without the bitter undertones characteristic of coffee.
+On the other hand, because it is an even lighter roast, it’ll have a good deal more acidity than most coffees.
+Due to the added spices, this brew has an earthy, nutty flavor without the bitter undertones characteristic of coffee.
 This is a plus for some and a con for others, so your personal palate is what will determine its agreeability.

 There are some sources that tout the exceptionally high caffeine content of white coffee.
-There is a general belief that caffeine is lost during the roasting process, so naturally this ultra-light roast must have a TON of caffeine.
+Supposedly, the roasting process causes the loss of some caffeine, so naturally this ultra-light roast must have a TON of caffeine.
 This isn’t exactly true.

 While you probably shouldn’t be relying on white coffee as a total health alternative, it does have some nice benefits.
-It is higher in chlorogenic acid than other coffees (which is already contain considerable amounts).
-This particular acid is thought to help with cardiovascular health, glucose regulation, weight loss, anti-inflammation, and more.
+It is higher in chlorogenic acid than other coffees (which already contain considerable amounts).
+Some studies suggest that this particular acid may help improve cardiovascular health, glucose regulation, weight loss, anti-inflammation, and more.

 White coffee, both the Malaysian and Yemeni variety, is an exciting coffee beverage that’s worth trying if you’ve never tasted it.
-While some of its properties are a little over exaggerated, it is still a tasty treat with a couple interesting plus-sides.
+While some of its caffeine boost properties are a little over-exaggerated, it is still a tasty treat with a couple of interesting plus-sides.

 We especially recommend this drink to people who prefer a more subtle coffee flavor and generally prefer lighter roasts.
-The Malaysian is great if you’re looking for something sweet and creamy; whereas the spice of the Yemeni drink leans into the naturally nutty flavor.
+The Malaysian version of white coffee is great if you’re looking for something sweet and creamy; whereas the spice of the Yemeni drink leans into the naturally nutty flavor.

 Learn to Make Barista-Level Coffee From The Comfort of Your Home